AllenNeuralDynamics/aind-file-standards/file_formats/fip.md

 #### ROI Coordinate CSV files

 The ROI CSV files contain the vector representation of the ROIs used to integrate BIN video signal.
+The files have no headers.
-There is one CSV file per camera, corresponding to G and Iso
+There is one CSV file per camera, corresponding to G and Iso (time-multiplexing) and the other camera is recording only R.
-(time-multiplexing) and the other camera is recording only R. The CSV files can be used to reconstitute images like this:
+The CSV files can be used to reconstitute images like this:

 ![image](https://github.com/user-attachments/assets/30900798-5d51-43ba-99fc-41b07d4a75dd)